Overview of Export of Cleaned Spent Precious Metal Bearing Catalyst

 Process of Authorisation Required for Export of Cleaned Spent Precious Metal Bearing Catalyst

 The registration relating to the Management and Regulation of hazardous waste, including the Export of Cleaned Spent Precious Metal Bearing Catalyst, is prescribed under The Hazardous and Other Wastes (Management, Handling and Transboundary Movement) Rules, 2016.
-For authorisation exporter have to file an application under Form 5 with the justification for the activity and the additional documents, once these application and documents are reviewed by the authority the license for the export of Cleaned Spent Precious Metal Bearing Catalyst is granted.
+For authorisation exporter have to file an application under Form 5 with the justification for the activity and the additional necessary papers, once these application and necessary papers are reviewed by the authority the license for the export of Cleaned Spent Precious Metal Bearing Catalyst is granted.

 Apart from acquiring authorisation under the Hazardous and Other Wastes (Management, Handling and Transboundary Movement) Rules, 2016 for export of Cleaned Spent Precious Metal Bearing Catalyst, the exporter also require number of other authorisations.